brotkrueml/typo3-feed-generator/Documentation/Installation/Index.rst

    needs at least PHP 8.1.

 .. attention::
-   The extension is under development and in alpha state.
+   The extension is under development and in beta state.

 The only way to install this extension is by using Composer.
 In your Composer-based TYPO3 project root, just type: